andrew/ultimate-awesome/README.md

 - [awesome-blackfriday](https://github.com/smayzes/awesome-blackfriday) - A curated list of amazingly awesome technical Black Friday deals.
 - [awesome-steem](https://github.com/steem-driver/awesome-steem) - A curated list of awesome Steem frameworks, libraries, applications and resources.
 - [bd-startups](https://github.com/The-Penguins-Club/bd-startups) - List of startups in Bangladesh 🇧🇩.
 Inspired by
+- [awesome-webassembly](https://github.com/thisisisa/awesome-webassembly) - A curation of WebAssembly (Wasm) resources, projects, and communities.
 - [awesome_moocs](https://github.com/thu-keg/awesome_moocs) - This is a repo listing some must-read papers on *AI-driven MOOCs* or *Intelligent Education* published in recent years, mainly contributed by the MOOC team members at Knowledge Engineering Group ([KEG]( of Tsinghua University.
 - [awesome-optimizers](https://github.com/tianshijing/awesome-optimizers) - This repository is a meticulously assembled anthology of optimization algorithms, meticulously implemented in PyTorch, designed to cater to the diverse needs of the machine learning research community.
 - [awesome-spatio-temporal-graph](https://github.com/TianyuFan0504/awesome-spatio-temporal-graph) - This repository contains a list of papers on spatio-temporal graph, especially about GNNs on S-T graph.